Your 15 Minute Coffee Break Brought To You By Reach Digital

-Honestly, it makes sense: Google wants to deliver the best content it can for users, so if a site has a low click-through rate and a lack of engagement, Google would pick up on the fact that it might not be bringing users as much value as a top result should.
+Honestly, it makes sense: Google wants to deliver the best content it can for users.
+So, if a site has a low click-through rate and a lack of engagement, Google will pick up on the fact that it might not be bringing users as much value as a top result should.

 Did you know that 40% of users abandon a website that takes more than 3 seconds to load?
-A big part of what makes up Google’s algorithm involves giving users what they want, and users want to see pages load fast.
+A big part of what makes up Google’s algorithm involves giving users what they want: to see pages load fast.

-Paying attention to design & technical issues that prevent any part of your website from a speedy delivery will help you work towards a better search presence.
+Paying attention to design and technical issues that prevent any part of your website from a speedy delivery will help you work towards a better search presence.

 There is absolutely no mistaking the fact that we are living in the mobile-first era.
 Mobile has surpassed desktop usage on the web, and – well, you don’t need stats to tell you how commonplace these devices are: just look around you.

 Google introduced a mobile-first search index “to better help [their] – primarily mobile – users find what they’re looking for.”
 With this comes the caveat that your site should be mobile-friendly if you want to keep pace with both user behaviour and search engine prioritization.

 This one is tricky because a lot of people assume that having an active and popular Facebook, Twitter, and/or Instagram profile will automatically mean better rankings for their site.
 Not necessarily: it isn’t that simple, although Google does pay attention to what they call ‘social signals’.